Equivariant log concavity and representation stability

 \begin{remark} When $\cA$ is the Coxeter arrangement associated with $\mathfrak{sl}_n$, $M(\cA) \cong M_n$.
 More generally, when $V$ is a vector space over the rational numbers, $OT(\cA)$ is isomorphic to the torus equivariant intersection cohomology of the hypertoric variety associated with $\cA$, and $M(\cA)$ is isomorphic to the ordinary intersection cohomology (both with degrees halved) \cite[Corollary 4.5]{TP08}.
 We note that intersection cohomology does not usually come equipped with a ring structure; the fact that it does in this case is a special feature of hypertoric varieties. \end{remark}

-\begin{remark} Suppose that $V\cong\Q^d$ and $\cA$ is unimodular, meaning that the subgroup of $\Z^d$ generated by any subset of the primitive integer normal vectors is saturated.
-In this case, the Artinian Orlik--Terao algebra $AOT(\cA)$ is isomorphic to the Cordovil algebra of the associated oriented matroid.
+\begin{remark} Suppose that $V$ is a vector space over the real numbers and $M$ is the oriented matroid associated with $\cA$.
+The Artinian Orlik--Terao algebra $AOT(\cA)$ and the Cordovil algebra $C(M)$ are typically not isomorphic as rings, but they are isomorphic as graded representations of $\Gamma$.\footnote{We thank Matt Douglass, G\"otz Pfeiffer, Vic Reiner, and Gerhard R\"ohrle for informing us of this fact and outlining the proof.} If in addition $\cA$ is unimodular, meaning that the hyperplanes have rational slope with respect to some lattice and the subgroup generated by any subset of the primitive normal vectors is saturated in that lattice, then there is a canonical graded ring isomorphism $AOT(\cA) \cong C(M)$.
 The Coxeter arrangement associated with $\mathfrak{sl}_n$ has this property, thus its Artinian Orlik--Terao algebra is isomorphic to $C_n$. \end{remark}

 \begin{remark} As with the Orlik--Solomon algebra and the Cordovil algebra, the dimensions of the graded pieces of the Artinian Orlik--Terao algebra are the coefficients of the characteristic polynomial of the associated matroid.
 On the other hand, the dimensions of the graded pieces of $M(\cA)$ are the coefficients of the $h$-polynomial of the broken circuit complex of the associated matroid \cite[Proposition 7]{PS}, which is known to form a log concave sequence with no internal zeros by \cite[Theorem 1.4]{ADH}.
 Thus Conjecture \ref{arrangement} holds when $\Gamma$ is trivial. \end{remark}